This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Formerly the Center for Assessment and Reading Education.

-Since reading is the foundation for all learning, to improve a child's reading ability is to improve his or her overall academic achievement.
+Reading is the foundation for all learning; to improve a child's reading ability is to improve their overall academic achievement.

 – Dr. Sallie Averitt Miller, Founder